-Spider do not intentionally bite or attack human as they do not find them as their prey.
-They do sometimes bite human when pinched and can leave you with a pain as dangerous as that of a bee sting.
+Spider do not intentionally bite or attack humans as they do not find them as their prey.
+They do sometimes bite humans when pinched and can leave you with pain as dangerous as that of a bee sting.
 So it is better to remove them to avoid any future accidents.

-Generally Spiders are harmless to human, but they are incapable of differentiating their prey.
-Their sting can cause serious skin disorder and in some cases like if stung by black widow can lead to death.
+Generally, Spiders are harmless to humans, but they are incapable of differentiating their prey.
+Their sting can cause serious skin disorder and in some cases like if stung by a black widow can lead to death.

 Types of Spiders

 - Latrodectus tredecimguttatus, known as the European or Mediterranean black widow, the Malmignatte spider, or the Karakurt spider

 - Button spider